jameslhao/dbgapr_dev/vignettes/introduction.md

 the phenotype data downloaded from the dbGaP**.
 The following are a few highlights of the package.

+-   Make data meta-info of all released studies readily available for search and view.
+-   Query data meta-info and retrieve data by accessions.
 -   Organize downloaded phenotype data files in a central location by studies.
--   Make data meta-info readily available for search and view.
--   Query data meta-info and retrieve data by accessions.
 -   Basic plotting for data visualization.

 This document is a step-by-step introduction of how to setup and use the